 LINE Corporation's Compliance with Applicable Laws

-The privacy laws that apply to LINE are those laws that must be followed in the location where LINE Corporation, the operating company, is located.
-The Act on the Protection of Personal Information and the Telecommunications Business Act first are representative laws in Japan where our servers, which store user personal information, are located.
+The privacy laws that apply to LINE are those laws that must be followed in Japan, where LINE Corporation, the operating company, is located.
+The Act on the Protection of Personal Information and the Telecommunications Business Act first are representative laws in Japan.

 The protection of customer information is of the utmost priority to LINE’s management.
 We employ a much broader definition of personal information than is stipulated by the law.
 To prevent breaches of communication secrecy, we are particularly strict on protecting the content of messages sent by users.

 Act on the Protection of Personal Information―Definition of personal information

 In Article 2.1 of the Act on the Protection of Personal Information, the term “personal information” is defined as information about a living individual which can identify the specific individual by name, date of birth or other descriptions contained in such information (including such information as will allow easy reference to other information and will thereby enable the identification of the specific individual).